TsuyoshiFujii-0915/codex-cli-devcontainer/README.md

 ### Optionally copy project `.codex` to `/home/node/.codex`

-The `.codex` directory at the project root contains Codex CLI settings (config.toml) and agent guidelines (AGENTS.md).
+The `.codex` directory at the project root contains Codex CLI settings and agent guidelines.
 If helpful, you can copy the following files into your home directory at `/home/node/.codex`.

 - Files:
-  - `.codex/config.toml`
+  - `.codex/config.toml`: Codex CLI settings
-  - `.codex/AGENTS.md`
+  - `.codex/AGENTS.md`: Agent guidelines (global instruction)